batrousseau/holbertonschool-shell/basics/README.md

 5-listfilesdigitonly : Display current directory contents, with long format and user and group IDs displayed numerically, including hidden files
-6-first directory : Create a directory 'my first directory' in /tmp 7-movethatfile : Move the file betty from /tmp to /tmp/my_first_directory
+6-first directory : Create a directory 'my first directory' in /tmp 7-movethatfile : Move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete : Delete the file betty in /tmp/my_first_directory